ethereum/consensus-specs/specs/deneb/polynomial-commitments.md

 def compute_challenge(blob: Blob,
                       commitment: KZGCommitment) -> BLSFieldElement:
     """
-    Return the Fiat-Shamir challenges required by the rest of the protocol.
+    Return the Fiat-Shamir challenge required by the rest of the protocol.
     The Fiat-Shamir logic works as per the following pseudocode:

-       hashed_data = hash(DOMAIN_SEPARATOR, polynomial, commitment)
-       eval_challenge = hash(hashed_data, 0)
     """

     # Append the number of polynomials and the degree of each polynomial as a domain separator